dollodart/graph-builder/readme.md

 1.11.0 under the title "pattern matching callbacks" and is explained well in the documentation.

+## HTML and CSS

+Like JMP, this is designed only for desktop use, so it is expected a greater than 1000 pixel width display is used and there is no screen size adaptation.

+Dash default core component styling is used.

-## Caching
+## Program Efficiency and Caching

-Graph Builder doesn't do any computations other than splines, and data fetching is trivial to implement caching for (see `data.py`).
+It is assumed that Dash's scalable design, both through its use of React.js for single page application and asynchronous communications on client side and its stateless WSGI server side, makes this application efficient for use cases of interest, at least until all planned features have been developed.
+It is possible to use, e.g., a SQL connection to update a database so callbacks can effectively pass data between each other server-side.
+There exist other means of accomplishing this server-side, such as per user session caches.

 Memory overuse and slow process time are more likely come from inefficient routines which containerize the data being input to the plotting API, and the plotting API itself.
 For example, for marker plots several times speedup is achieved with go.Scattergl over go.Scatter.

-## HTML and styling

-Like JMP, this is designed only for desktop use, so it is expected a greater than 1000 pixel width display is used and there is no screen size adaptation.

-Dash default core component styling is used.

 # Mathematics Notes